Civic Park in downtown Kenosha again Tuesday became an epicenter of two clashing narratives.

 Dale Schuster, of Kenosha, who donned a Black Lives Matter t-shirt, and Ruth Beuhler, of Pleasant Prairie, who carried a Trump flag, cut through the tension and took time to listen to each other.

-Schuster asked Beuhler if they could continue the conversation at another date.
+Schuster asked Beuhler, a teacher and local coach, if they could continue the conversation at another date.

 “I would love that,” Schuster said.
 “I think there is a lot of things that cross over that we can agree on.”